 The European Outdoor Conservation Association (EOCA) is the conservation organization of the European outdoor industry.
 Each year it presents highly endowed awards for nature conservation projects.
-Three VAUDE projects are also included.
+Four VAUDE projects are also included.

 Jan Lorch (VAUDE Head of Sales & CSR) sits on the board of the “European Outdoor Conservation Association” (EOCA).

 The Balearic Islands are a popular tourist destination and a hotspot for marine biodiversity in the Mediterranean.
 However, plastic pollution has far-reaching impacts on resident whales, dolphins, turtles and seabirds.

 99 % of stranded or rescued sea turtles are affected.